 This is a cheatsheet-recipe which only takes 20 minutes.

-I used the store-bought Sambal Paste and the secret ingredients is really the banana leafs, which gives a wonderful smoky aroma.
+I used the store-bought Sambal Paste and the secret ingredient is really the banana leafs, which gives a wonderful smoky aroma.
 Try to get it from Asian Supermarket.
-You can basically grilled anything on top of the banana leafs apart from the nice aroma, I guess it’s healthier too.
-You can also find a lot of Thai and Indian recipes call for banana leafs too.
+You can basically grilled anything on top of the banana leafs apart from the nice aroma, I guess it’s healthier and eco-friendlier too.
+You can also find a lot of Thai and Indian recipes call for banana leafs.

 Sambal grilled fish is a popular dish which you can find in Malaysia or Singapore especially.

 This sambal grilled fish is super yummy and best served over rice.